MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ---
 title: Upgrade an unmodified application
-description: The article explains how to upgrade the application code and how to merge code from different versions of the application. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: The article explains how to upgrade an application that has no custom code to Business Central 2019 release wave 2. ms.custom: na ms.date: 04/15/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na